Are the interns paid? How much?

-The LifeSci NYC internship program serves undergraduate and graduate students (including both master's and doctoral candidates), as well as post-doc researchers.
+The LifeSci NYC internship program serves undergraduate and graduate students (including both Master’s and Doctoral candidates), as well as post-doc researchers.
 The LifeSci NYC Internship Program does not accept high school students.
-In 2021, 63% of students placed by the program into internships were undergraduates (7% freshmen, 11% sophomores, 24% juniors, and 21% seniors) and 28% were graduate students (23% master's and 5% doctoral/post-doc students), and 9% had recently graduated.
+In 2022, 57% of students placed by the program into internships were undergraduates (4% freshmen, 16% sophomores, 17% juniors, and 19% seniors) and 36% were graduate students (32% Master’s and 4% Doctoral/post-doc students), and 7% had recently graduated.

 What experience do the interns have?

-The LifeSci NYC internship program is designed to give work experience to New York City undergraduate and graduate students, many of whom have not previously had jobs in industry.
+The LifeSci NYC Internship Program is designed to give work experience to New York City undergraduate and graduate students, many of whom have not previously had jobs in the industry.
 The students are being selected based on their interest in the field and relevant academic experience.
-However, hosts are welcome to indicate specific requirements in their job descriptions to ensure that LifeSci NYC can select candidates who will have appropriate skills and experiences for the role being filled.
+However, hosts are welcome to indicate specific requirements in their job descriptions to ensure that the LifeSci NYC Internship Program can select candidates who will have appropriate skills and experiences for the role.

 Do I need to check students’ work eligibility?

 Yes.
-The LifeSci NYC internship program will be screening students to ensure they meet the program’s criteria but as the employer of record, you will need to check their employment eligibility and have them complete an I-9, as you would for any employee.
+The LifeSci NYC Internship Program will be asking students to confirm that they meet the program’s criteria, but as the employer of record, you will need to check their employment eligibility and have them complete an I-9, as you would for any employee.